top of page

 About Me

-Although 2020 was a challenging year, it became a crucial time for me to practice and deepen my knowledge of astrophotography.
-I spent many nights observing the Moon, stars, and planets like Jupiter and its Galilean moons, Saturn, Venus, and Mars.
-A highlight of that year was witnessing the passing of Comet C/2020 F3 (NEOWISE), my first comet observation.
-I also captured my first photo of a deep-sky object—the Orion Nebula—which was a major milestone for me.
+Despite the challenges of 2020, that year became a crucial time for me to practice and deepen my knowledge of astrophotography.
+I spent many nights observing and photographing the Moon, stars, and planets like Jupiter and its Galilean moons, Saturn, Venus, and Mars.
+One of the most memorable moments was observing Comet C/2020 F3 (NEOWISE), my first comet, as well as capturing my first deep-sky object(Orion Nebula).

 My first photos